Chapter 4:

 2 Chron 15:2

-Jehovah is with you as long as you prove to be with him; and if you search for him, he will let himself be found by you, but if you leave him he will leave you.
+Jehovah is with you as long as you remain with him; and if you search for him, he will let himself be found by you, but if you leave him he will leave you.

 James 4:8